 When you submit your claim, you need to make sure everything is included as you can’t claim again once you’ve settled the case.
 If your case is taken on by one of our solicitors, they’ll try to include everything so that you are paid the maximum settlement amount possible.

 It’s our opinion that having legal representation will improve your chances of a) making a successful soft tissue injury claim and b) being compensated fairly.
 However, we realise that nobody wants to risk paying a solicitor and then losing their case.
-That’s the reason our team of personal injury solicitors work on a No Win No Fee basis for any claim they work on.
+That’s the reason our team of personal injury solicitors work on a No Win, No Fee basis for any claim they work on.

 If your case is suitable, you and your solicitor will sign a contract called a Conditional Fee Agreement (CFA).
 This will allow the solicitor to start working on your case without you paying their fees in advance.